Daily din from vehicles outside Ai Tong School: NEA takes action

 NO COMPLAINTS RECEIVED: AI TONG SCHOOL

-Meanwhile, Ai Tong School told Channel NewsAsia it has not received any feedback about school buses leaving their engines idle.
+Meanwhile, Ai Tong School told Channel NewsAsia it has not received any feedback about school buses leaving their engines idle early in the morning and late at night.
 It urged affected residents to get in touch with the school directly, so that it can work with them to resolve the issue.

 "We will work closely with the bus operators to minimise any disruption caused by the buses to neighbouring residents," the school's principal said in a statement.